View a printable fact sheet on Leandro.

 2020

-On September 1, 2020 Judge David Lee signed a consent order in the Leandro case.
-The plan would require an additional $426.9 million in state funds, with about $237 million for teachers.
-On September 3, 2020 the NC General Assembly convened to appropriate CARES Act money and left town with no response to the consent order.
+On September 1, 2020, Judge David Lee signed a consent order in the Leandro case.
+The plan required an additional $426.9 million in state funds with about $237 million for teachers.
+On September 3, 2020, the NC General Assembly convened to appropriate CARES Act money and left town with no response to the consent order.
 In December 2020, Judge Lee granted an extension to the Governor and the NC State Board of Education to allow them more time to present their 8-year plan for implementing the WestEd recommendations.

 The State Board of Education and Democratic Gov. Roy Cooper’s Administration filed a joint Leandro action plan on June 15, 2020.
 This plan was drafted in response to an earlier consent order, issued by Judge Lee, on January 21, 2020.
 Read the full document here.
 The consent order was based on the recommendations from the WestEd report.
 Judge Lee initially required the State of NC and the NC State Board of Education to develop a plan of action within 60 days.
 It was later extended due to the COVID-19 pandemic.